jckhoe-sandbox/syncer-playground/README.md

 # Syncer Playground

 A demonstration of bidirectional data synchronization using gRPC, PostgreSQL, and Redis.
+Also to demonstrate how bad AI is at these challenging technical implementation, to then raise a PR to fix it all.

 ## Project Structure